-Since knowledge is key, we went around the MyDomaine office and asked real stylish girls to share the biggest decorating mistakes they made in their 20s.
-Trust us, everybody makes décor mistakes, even here—but thanks to these handy tips, maybe you won't have to.
+Since knowledge is key, we went around the MyDomaine office and asked real, stylish girls to share the biggest apartment decorating mistakes they made in their 20s.
+Trust us: Everybody makes décor mistakes, even here—but thanks to these handy tips, maybe you won't have to.

 Shying Away From Color

-"Living in small NYC apartments, I always admired people who were able to create rich, beautifully layered spaces, but I never felt brave enough to try it myself and defaulted to all-white everything.
-Once I actually acquired a big, colorful rug, it was much easier than I had feared to create a color scheme that made sense." — Kate Winick, social media manager
+"Living in small NYC apartments, I always admired people who were able to create rich, beautifully layered spaces, but I never felt brave enough to try it myself, and defaulted to all-white everything.
+Once I actually acquired a big, colorful rug, it was much easier than I had feared to create a color scheme that made sense." — Kate Winick, former social media director

 Underestimating the Power of Storage

 "The biggest mistake you can make when living in a small space is underestimating how life-changing a good bookshelf or credenza can be.
-Moving from apartment to apartment, I've found that, no matter my closet size or lack of shelves, having backup storage makes all the difference. " — Jasmine Fox Suliaman, associate social media editor
+Moving from apartment to apartment, I've found that, no matter my closet size or lack of shelves, having backup storage makes all the difference. " — Jasmine Fox Suliaman, community manager

 Buying Things to Fill Space